 The following courses are required to complete a major in BAIS.
-In addition, a student majoring in BAIS must choose the Business Analytics track or the Information Systems track.
+In addition, a student majoring in BAIS must choose the business analytics or information systems tracks.

 Tippie Core Courses

 MSCI:1000 (6K:050) Business Computing Essentials

 Basic proficiency with common business application software (word processing, spreadsheet, presentation software, database); simulation training to achieve requisite skills; additional support available via optional textbook or ebook; online, modular, self-taught course.
 Equivalent to CS:1020/SSC.1.